bytecodealliance/cranelift-jit-demo/README.md

 to NUL-terminate your strings!).
 Unfortunately, `printf` requires varargs, which Cranelift does not yet support.

-And with all that, we can say "hello world"!.
+And with all that, we can say "hello world!".

 ### Native object files